Heralded entangled state generation enhanced by photon addition and subtraction

 Recent studies have explored several approaches to probabilistic entanglement generation.
-There are some works relying on single-photon sources based on quantum dots or on heralded parametric down-conversion processes\,\cite{PhysRevResearch.3.043031,PhysRevA.102.012604,PhysRevLett.132.130603,PhysRevLett.132.130604,PhysRevLett.125.110506}.
-Using Gaussian states merely to probabilistically preparing photonic entangled state is another line of work\,\cite{doi:10.1126/science.aay4354,PhysRevA.100.052301}, while subsequent work incorporates additional single photons to improve the efficiency of state preparation\,\cite{PhysRevA.109.023717}.
-Using non-Fock basis to encode entangled states like cat-basis\,\cite{Sychev2017,PhysRevA.99.053816} or inputting heralded states from Gaussian sources\,\cite{PhysRevApplied.17.034071} are feasible directions for efficient generation of entanglement.
+Some rely on single-photon sources based on quantum dots or on heralded parametric down-conversion processes\,\cite{PhysRevResearch.3.043031,PhysRevA.102.012604,PhysRevLett.132.130603,PhysRevLett.132.130604,PhysRevLett.125.110506}.
+Using Gaussian states alone to probabilistically prepare photonic entangled states\,\cite{doi:10.1126/science.aay4354,PhysRevA.100.052301} have been explored, while subsequent work incorporates additional single photons to improve the efficiency of state preparation\,\cite{PhysRevA.109.023717}.
+Using non-Fock bases to encode entangled states like cat-state basis\,\cite{Sychev2017,PhysRevA.99.053816} or using heralded states generated from Gaussian sources\,\cite{PhysRevApplied.17.034071} as inputs are also feasible directions for efficient generation of entanglement.
 These approaches can be efficiently integrated with emerging experimental platforms such as large-scale photonic integrated circuits\,\cite{Arrazola2021,Shekhar2024} and Gaussian boson sampling\,\cite{PhysRevLett.119.170501}, thereby offering new models and promising directions for future quantum technologies.

-In this work, we employ Gaussian states and photon-number detection as resources to extend heralded state generation toward entangled states, including Bell states, GHZ states, and W states, encoded on Fock basis.
+In this work, we employ Gaussian states and photon-number detection as resources to extend heralded state generation toward entangled states, including Bell states, GHZ states, and W states, encoded in Fock basis.
 This work integrates the approaches of continuous-variable and discrete-variable schemes in the field of heralded entanglement generation, thereby extending the applicability and potential applications of this method across different physical platforms.
 By introducing heralded photon addition and subtraction, we further enhance the non-Gaussianity of the system, aiming to achieve superior performance in entanglement generation.